MPIDR/rsocsim/readme.md

 ## Develop the package

-You need RTools, devtools and rcpp.
+You will need RTools, devtools and rcpp.
 Clone this repository, change something, hit "Build-->clean and rebuild"

 renew documentation and some stuff with: